DavidJSolano/BreastCancerPredictor/README.md

 # BreastCancerPredictor
-This program utilizes machine-learning in order to predict whether a cell is malignant or not based on its characteristics (e.g. radius, smoothness, etc.)
+This program utilizes machine-learning in order to predict whether a cell is malignant or benign based on its characteristics (e.g. radius, smoothness, etc.)